pascomnet/documentation/mobydick/content_en/03clients/05mobile-hub.md

 In the **Number** field, enter the telephone number where mobydick **Mobile Hub** can be reached.
 Enter the number together with an extension.
 In our example, the extension number is **99**.
 The smartphone will then use this number to call the Mobile Hub.
 Make sure you use the **international numbering plan** so the mobile hub can also be accessible from abroad.

 To automatically create the corresponding **rule**, enter the **destination** number.
-Please be aware that the required format here can vary depending on the provider.
-For more details, please see //FixMe Configuring Trunks and Call Rules.
+Please be aware that the required format here can vary depending on the provider. <!--For more details, please see //FixMe Configuring Trunks and Call Rules.-->

 ### Adding mobile devices for Mobile Hub
 After the Mobile Hub has been configured, the smartphones which are to utilise it need to be added and assigned to the corresponding users.
 <!--//FixMe screenshot replace-->
 ![Screenshot - add mobile devices for Mobile Hub](../../images/client_mobile_hub_add.png?width=70% "add mobile devices for Mobile Hub")
-In the mobydick web interface, select Devices > Device list and press the "Add" //FixMe  button.
+In the mobydick web interface, select Devices > Device list and press the `Add` button.

 From the list, select ***Via Mobile hub: Integrated mobile phone***: